 The Board of Directors of First Citizens National Bank has established a committee of directors to be known as the Audit Committee.
-The members of the Audit Committee are Barry Ladd (Chairman), Larry Gibson, John Lannom, Green Smitheal III and Eddie Anderson.
+The members of the Audit Committee are Barry Ladd (Chairman), Larry Gibson, John Lannom, Eddie Anderson and Danny Carpenter.
 The composition, authority, purposes and responsibilities of the Committee are outlined below.

 To assist Board of Directors in fulfilling its oversight responsibilities for financial reporting process, system of internal controls, and internal and external audit process, and the company's process for monitoring compliance with laws and regulations and the code of conduct.

 Audit Committee has authority to conduct or authorize investigations into any matters within its scope of responsibility.
 It is empowered to:

 - Appoint, compensate, and oversee work of any registered public accounting firm employed by the organization.

 - Resolve disagreements between management and auditor regarding financial reporting.